Overview of Implant Placement

 The procedure to place a dental implant takes approximately 30-45 minutes for one implant, and sometimes only 2 to 3 hours for multiple implants depending on the patient’s needs.
 The number of appointments and time required is patient specific.

-At the time of the procedure, IV sedation may be implemented to increase patient comfort.
-Profound local anesthesia will be administered to numb the area where the dental implant will be placed.
-When the patient is comfortable, Dr. Pierse makes a small incision in the gum tissue to reveal the bone, creates a space using special instruments, and gently inserts the titanium implant.
+When the patient is comfortable, Dr. Ali makes a small incision in the gum tissue to reveal the bone, creates a space using special instruments, and gently inserts the titanium implant.
 The tissue is closed with sutures and the patient is sent home on antibiotics and pain medication.

 The length of time is also patient specific, depending on the quality and quantity of bone.
 In some cases, implants may be restored immediately after they are placed.
-Dr. Pierse will advise you on recovery and timing.
-After the initial phase of healing, Dr. Pierse places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
+Dr. Ali will advise you on recovery and timing.
+After the initial phase of healing, Dr. Ali places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
 This allows the gum tissue to mature and provides access to the implant so that the restorative dentist can make impressions and fabricate the final restoration.

 When are dental implants placed?